Your Singer MISSED The Concert….What do we do? – Use the 5 “E”s

 - On the first day of class, hand out a contract with the concert date and have it signed by each student AND their parent.

-- Give a handbook quiz that is limited to the most important information, including the concert date and academic value of the concert, and have it signed by the parents.
+- Give a handbook quiz that is limited to the most important information.
+Include the concert date and academic value of the concert, and have the quiz signed by the parents.

 Once we’ve made a concerted effort to prevent students from missing the concert, we still have to deal with absentee situations, as some may still arise.